semereherruy/tenamart_waiting_list/README.md

 ## ✅ API Testing with Postman

-Import the `postman_collection.json` (if available) or use the following endpoints manually:
+Use the following endpoints manually:

 ### 🔐 Auth Routes